AR-15 Handguard Types 2026: Free Float vs Drop-In, M-LOK vs Picatinny Compared header image

 15" handguard typical.
 Extended rail space for bipods, lights pushed forward, and maximum accessory options.

 LMT's Monolithic Rail Platform (MRP) eliminates the concept of a "handguard" entirely.
 The upper receiver and rail are machined from a single forging of 7075-T6 aluminum.
 There is no barrel nut interface to flex.
 There is no bridge gap for optics.
 Accessories mounted to the rail maintain zero even after barrel changes.
+LMT's new hybrid MRP uppers with M-LOK debuted at SHOT Show 2026, expanding the lineup beyond Picatinny-only rail.

-The quick-change barrel system lets you swap barrels—and even calibers—with two bolts and a T-30 Torx bit.
+The quick-change barrel system lets you swap barrels, and even calibers, with two bolts and a T-30 Torx bit.
 Five minutes, no special tools, and the zero comes back.
 This is what professionals run on night vision builds where IR laser zero retention is critical.

 0